ROS2 Markers and Observability¶

 grep -F 'PASS ros2-wal-recording context=container' output.txt

-# Native path — assert four (container-ready is absent)
+# Native path — assert five (container-ready is absent)

 grep -F 'PASS ros2-telemetry-active context=native' output.txt